 The difference between average people and achieving people is their perception of and response to failure.”

 There are a seemingly endless number of benefits that come from the practice of meditation, with two of them being an increase in self-awareness and an enhanced ability to focus one’s attention.
 By becoming more aware of yourself, your actions, and your strategies, you’ll be able to first discover the behaviors and ways of thinking that aren’t producing the results you desire, and then make changes to the problems you find.
 Additionally, it has been scientifically proven that meditation increases individuals’ abilities to focus their attention in the present-moment, which is unquestionably a vital component of all great achievement.

 Exercise to Improve Your Executive Function Skills:

-Hopefully it is now clear to see that regardless of where you are in your life, you have the abilities to increase your chances for achieving the unthinkable by developing your levels of flexible focus.
+Hopefully, it is now clear to see that regardless of where you are in your life, you have the ability to increase your chances of achieving the unthinkable by developing your levels of flexible focus.
 Now, to end this article, we’ll leave you with a quote from one of history’s most successful self-help leaders, Tony Robbins, who sums flexible focus up perfectly:

 Stay committed to your decisions, but stay flexible in your approach.”